60mm HVMS: Overview

-The 60mm HVMS autocannon was designed as an infantry support gun mounted on light armored vehicles.
+The 60mm HVMS (60x410mmR)autocannon was designed as an infantry support gun mounted on light armored vehicles.

 The project commenced in 1977, originally as a joint development between IMI Systems of Israel and OTO Melara of Italy, whereby IMI Systems were expected to develop the gun and ammunition, and OTO Melara the autoloader and a lightweight two-man turret which could be mounted on a variety of different armored fighting vehicles (AFV).
 However, both companies went their own way developing their own versions, although each retained the same cartridge case dimensions.
 The IMI Systems version is known as the High-Velocity Medium Support (HVMS) gun, while the OTO Melara version is known as the High Velocity Gun System (HVGS).

 Despite being judged a success by IMI Systems, the gun did not enter service with Israel, and the only export sale was in 1983 to Chile to upgrade M24 Chaffee and M50 Super Sherman tanks.
 OTO Melara's version was proposed for fitment to a variant of the Italian Army's Dardo infantry fighting vehicle (which the company co-developed with Iveco), but as of 2021, this proposal has not eventuated.
+The 60mm HVMS remained in active service with the Chilean Army from 1983 to 2002 and was still being used for training activities until 2005.